barbazul/1kfa/mod_guide_player.md

     and..." no matter if they identify the Blood-Bound as tiny, parasitic insects or as monstrous, extradimensional dark gods.

+When a player chooses this card during character creation or Study Under a Master, they also recieve the item Blade of Echoes.

 ## Channel the Living Light